otavio99/Freelancing-from-noob-to-pro/README.md

 # Dummy Utility Token (DUTO) Manager(????)

-The duto project aims to develope a reward system with the goal of encouraging people to help charity foundations.
+The duto project aims to develope a reward system with the purpose of encouraging people to help charity foundations by means of donation and volunteering.

 ### Context